dankraus/positional-flat-file-to-json/CONTRIBUTING.md

 ## How to Open a New Issue
 1. Review existing GitHub Issues and ensure it hasn't already been reported.
 2. Use and follow the Issue Template.

+## Issue Labels

+- `Accepting PRs`: these issues are specifically well suited for outside contributors.
+- `Your first PR`: these issues are small and appropriate for people who wish to familiarize themselves with GitHub pull requests and/or the project's contributor guidelines, build process, and running tests.
+You are welcome to work on issues that are not tagged with these labels.
+However, please be sure to touch base with a maintainer via comments on the issue before attempting to solve it.

+Remember, for all issues you choose to work on please communicate on the issue that you are claiming it to avoid duplicated work.